brennanpincardiff/rhiwbina_codeclub_minecraft/simple_building.md

 9. To run the file, type `python building.py` in the Terminal and press return.
 10. Go to Minecraft and see if your building has been made...
 11. Try changing the size or what the building is made of...
-12. Try replacing the door with a wooden door...
-12. Maybe add a bed or some other material inside...
-13. Change your script, save it, run again in Terminal and check in Minecraft.
+12. Change your script, save it, run again in Terminal and check in Minecraft.
-14. Change and repeat - have fun :smiley:
+13. Change and repeat - have fun :smiley:

 **Types of block that you might like to try**